Military Exhibits and Celebrations

 Camp Pendleton’s Early History

 To celebrate the 75th Anniversary of Camp Pendleton, the Marine Corps base has a series of exhibits showcasing the world’s largest collection of Marine Corps vehicles and artillery from different eras of Marine training and deployment at Camp Pendleton.
 Vintage Marine Equipment and artifacts from the Pacific Theater time period are currently on display through September 30th.
-In addition Camp Pendleton will be offering 75th Anniversary tours of the Santa Margarita Ranch House National Historic Site.
-Tours are scheduled for 12pm and 2pm on August 5th and September 9th.
-In order to visit the 75th Marine Corps Mechanized Museum Exhibit or tour the Ranch House call (760) 725-5785 or email your request to MCBCAMPEN_history@usmc.mil.
+In addition Camp Pendleton will be offering 75th Anniversary tours of the Santa Margarita Ranch House National Historic Site on September 25th-27th at both 12pm and 2pm.
+In order to visit either the 75th Marine Corps Mechanized Museum Exhibit or tour the Ranch House call (760) 725-5785 or email your request to MCBCAMPEN_history@usmc.mil.

 Hard Corps Race Series